 Occasional changes to modules and course content may take place.
 Students will be notified when applicable.

-Students will study full time through face to face (on-campus) or distance learning via our virtual learning environment (VLE), CANVAS.
+Students will study full time or part time through face to face (on-campus) or online flexible learning via our virtual learning environment (VLE), CANVAS.

 Regardless of the mode of delivery students will be supported through: